 - Have the tutee fill out the tutor session log form (open in an incognito window)

 Tutors are required to log their hours through GMS within 1 week of each tutoring session in order to be eligible for payment.

 How to Request a Tutor

-- Download and open (new window) the excel file of all the tutors.
+- Download and open the Excel file of all the tutors.

 - Find the subject you want to be tutored in along the top row.

 - Use the small down arrow next to the subject name to sort the column to include only the values “1”.
 Only people with a “1” in a given subject can tutor that subject.

 - Reach out to a tutor via email or text to see their availability and schedule your first session.